tbranyen/backbone.routemanager/README.md

 The real meat of RouteManager, besides the nested Routers, is the ability to define functions to be run before and after a route has fired.
-This has huge benefits for keeping your Router DRY and and flexible.
+This has huge benefits for keeping your Router DRY and flexible.

 To define a before and after filter, simply create respectively named objects on your Router along with a key/val set matching routes and callbacks.